Click the logo to jump the tool...

-Then you realize, these styles aren't coming from a CSS style sheet, they're in-line styles right in you're React component.
+Then you realize, these styles aren't coming from a CSS style sheet, they're in-line styles right in your React component.

 Now you're like, FINE, I'll manually translate this to React-style-inline-CSS.
 This is no biggie if you do it once in a while.
 Except that time when you missed removing a dash or mis-cased a letter or maybe you forgot a JSON comma, or left a CSS semicolon.
 Never happened to you?
 Oh, you are so amazing if only I was as super cool as you.
 For myself and probably another 1 or 2 of you out there these problems do come up, but don't have to.

 I hacked together a little tool that automates this translation.
-Allows you to paste you're
+Allows you to paste your

 CSS into a

 textarea, it translates to React inline style JSON CSS and you can copy it out while avoiding translation bugs.